Kidney Stones Causes & Prevention: Essential Tips for Healthy Kidneys

 Struvite stonesMagnesium ammonium phosphateUrinary infections

-Kidney stones affect millions of people globally each year.
-According to global health research, the prevalence of kidney stones has been increasing in many regions due to dietary habits, sedentary lifestyles, and limited hydration.
+Kidney stones affect millions of people worldwide each year.
+Their prevalence is increasing due to dietary habits, sedentary lifestyles, and inadequate hydration.

 • Adults of all ages